 The best way to protect yourself from any stock market fraud and scams is to avoid it.

-What is stock market frauds and scams
+What is stock market scams

 Market participants invest or trade in the stock market to make money.